 - To get more women into positions of elected office, how about permitting off-site voting and requiring on-site childcare, essential for mothers?
 Or how about quotas?
 (Yes, quotas.
 And they’ve been used successfully in other countries.)

 - To bring more women into management, how about working on campaigns to change our understanding of leadership?
-Because as long as nearly everyone’s notion of a ‘good leader’ is a verbally (and often physically) dominant, tall, loud, directive, stereotypical male-pattern human, it’s going to be very hard to have a smaller, more collaborative, less-loud, stereotypical female-pattern human in charge.
+Because as long as nearly everyone’s notion of a ‘good leader’ is a verbally (and often physically) dominant, tall, loud, directive, stereotypical male-pattern human, it’s going to be very hard to have a smaller, more-collaborative, less-loud, stereotypical female-pattern human in charge.

-And there are many more possibilities.
+There are many more possibilities.

 I get it.
 This stuff will be hard.
 But it’s essential – it’s the only way, really.
 Our society is rapidly moving toward a greater recognition of gender diversity, and at the same time we need the skills and creativity of everyone.
 Continuing to just assume our operating social structures work for everyone is not sustainable – for anyone.
 Yes, men need this too.